2DNQ/FeatureSamplesForWPF/README.md

 ![wpf-style-heat](https://raw.githubusercontent.com/SlimGIS/FeatureSamplesForWPF/master/Screenshots/wpf-style-heat.PNG)

 ## WPF Specific
 In this part, we will show you more specific features that only WPF owns.
 We have many build-in features like popup, marker, manipulation, track & editi, map controls and more.
-Take a tour here.
+With those features, you can quickly build your own interactive map.

 ![wpf-spec-clip-overlay](https://raw.githubusercontent.com/SlimGIS/FeatureSamplesForWPF/master/Screenshots/wpf-spec-clip-overlay.PNG)